swordwielder/coinmarketcap-scraper/README.md

 ## What it does

-**Scrapes the information listed above and put it in an csv file including the scrape time**
+**Scrapes the information listed above using selenium and put it in an csv file including the scrape time**

 ### Additional Feature

-* Put all the information gathered into a sqlite database including the scape time
+**Put all the information gathered into a sqlite database including the scape time**

 ## Requirements:

 * ```pip install -r requirements.txt```

 * Google Chrome installed

 #### Optional
 * Request for a API Key from [here](https://coinmarketcap.com/api/) and put the key in a `.env` file with the name API_KEY='YOUR_API_KEY_HERE' (ex: API_KEY=fuywge83hf7832j) in the same directory (Will run faster if choose to use API)

-* [SQLite Studio](https://sqlitestudio.pl/) **optional** can be used to view the data from the database
+* [SQLite Studio](https://sqlitestudio.pl/) **optional** can be used to view the data from the database (crypto.db)

 ## To run: